Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Introduction

 The manuscript is organized as follows: Section~\ref{sec:physicalmodel} introduces the physical models and the related mathematical problems under investigation.
-Section~\ref{sec:analysis} is devoted to the derivation of the first-order eigenvalue approximations and mode solutions.
-Later, Section~\ref{sec:constructionof} describes the algorithm to compute the Green's function from the eigenfunctions and discusses the assumptions of basis orthogonality and completeness.
-Finally, some validation numerical tests are performed in Section~\ref{sec:numericaltests} and conclusions are reported in Section~\ref{sec:conclusions}.
+Section~\ref{sec:analysis} contains the main contribution of this work, namely the derivation of first-order eigenvalue approximations and the resulting method to evaluate the Green's function.
+Later, Section~\ref{sec:validityof} examines the assumptions of basis orthogonality and completeness required for the application of the eigenfunction expansion.
+An auxiliary eigenvalue problem is studied in Section~\ref{sec:Auxiliary eigenvalue problem}, which provides additional insight on the characterization of the Green's function in rectangular rooms.
+Finally, some numerical and experimental tests are performed in Section~\ref{sec:numericaltests} and conclusions are reported in Section~\ref{sec:conclusions}.